 Community Benefit Report

 Nationwide, all nonprofit hospitals are required by the IRS to demonstrate the value they directly provide in community benefit activity.
 Additionally, the Maryland Health Services Cost Review Commission (HSCRC) requires Maryland hospitals to submit community benefit information annually in order to compile a publicly available, statewide Community Benefit Report (CBR).
 Current year and previous year CBRs that were submitted by the individual hospitals are available on the HSCRC’s website.
-Below are the FY 2017 CBR Inventory and Narrative for The Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center, respectively.
+Below are the FY 2019 CBR Inventories for The Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center, respectively.